owlbarn/tutorial/book/introduction/README.md

 Most existing numerical or scientific computing software are based on the imperative programming paradigm, which uses statements that change a program's state.
 Imperative programs often work by being built from one or more procedures, or functions.
 This modular style is widely adopted.
-Later around 1980s the idea of object oriented programming is rapidly developed.
+Later around 1980s the idea of object-oriented programming is rapidly developed.
 It extends the modular programming style to include the idea of "object".
-An object can contains both data and procedure codes.
+An object can contain both data and procedure codes.
 The imperative programming is not widely adopted in numerical computing for no reason.
 Almost all computers' hardware implementation follows imperative design.
 Actually, FORTRAN, the first cross-platform programming language and an imperative language, is still heavily used for numerical and scientific computations in various fields after first being developed at the 1950s.
 There is a good chance that, even if you are using modern popular numerical libraries such as SciPy, Julia, or Matlab, they still rely on FORTRAN in the core part somewhere.